pristineliving/Team-Peony-Primer/index.md

 ### Introduction to Authors

 We are a group of students from BIME Program at School of Medicine, University of Washington.
-Our members (listed in alphabetic order) are:
+Our members are:

-Tianran Li, M.S.
-BIME

 Abby Menschik, Ph.D.
 BIME

 Mu Yang, Ph.D.
+BIME

+Tianran Li, M.S.
 BIME

 ### Table of Content